beybora/sage-starter/README.md

 # Sage Starter Theme by Bora Bey Sarikaya

 Note: This project uses [Lando](https://lando.dev) for local development.
-If you don't want to use Lando, you can still set up WordPress manually with your own local server stack (e.g. MAMP, XAMPP, Laravel Valet).
+If you don't want to use Lando, you can still set up WordPress manually with your own local server stack.

 A clean and simple WordPress theme setup using classic structure (no Bedrock), with: